 - The capacity for a consumer to request the business to provide copies of their data collected

 - The right to opt-out of the sale or sharing of their data with third parties

 Our objective at Secure Privacy is to help you view data privacy and security as a way of gaining a competitive edge in your line of business as opposed to being a risk management issue.
 That is why we have a tailored complete CCPA compliance solution that is helping leading companies build their brand and corporate reputations.

-Schedule a call with us today and get expert guidance on the measures you need to take to meet and maintain CCPA compliance.
-You can also download our free CCPA e-book straight into your inbox to learn more about this regulation, check out our comprehensive step-by-step guide on what CCPA entails.
+Book a call with us today and get expert guidance on the measures you need to take to meet and maintain CCPA compliance.
+If you need to learn more about this regulation, check out our comprehensive step-by-step guide on what CCPA entails.